 The pet-food recalls of 2007 served as a wake-up call to millions of pet owners, as well as some -- but not all -- pet-food makers.
 Although the panic over food tainted with melamine has largely subsided, owners are still casting wary eyes on pet-food labels.
-New recalls have done little to soothe pet owners' frazzled nerves, including a widespread 2012 salmonella recall that swept up many brands (including top premium brands like Wellness) and another in 2013 for several Procter & Gamble brands (including Evo).
+More recent recalls have done little to soothe pet owners' frazzled nerves, nor have continuing rumors and speculation about foods that may sicken or even kill dogs.

 The result?
 We found good dog foods for every budget, from Costco kibble to pricey "human food" dog food.
 There are three main choices:

 To find the top dog foods among all these types, we consulted the websites and publications named above and many more, including thousands of user reviews.
 Based on that information, we looked first at ingredient quality and the safety of the food -- paying special attention to recalls, the reasons behind them, and how forthcoming dog food makers are with their customers.
-While every dog owner might like to feed their dog the best food available, not all have the budget, so we also look to value to find choices that are close to the best but cost less.
+While every dog owner might like to feed their dog the best food available, not all have the budget to do that, so we also look to value to find choices that are close to the best, but cost less.

 Dog Food Ingredients: While reviews help, an informed shopper can make excellent dog food choices just by reading the label.
 Here, we tell you what to look for -- and what to avoid -- in every dog food in every category.